 Please note that the hours listed for each course should represent a full academic year of study.

 - All applicants should have earned at least a B average in their college courses.
 The Admissions Committee pays special attention to grades earned in the predental sciences.

 It is recommended that applicants complete coursework in a series of other upper level courses including Anatomy, Physiology, Microbiology, Genetics, Neuroscience, Immunology, Pharmacology, Molecular Biology, and Histology.

-All applicants must complete the Dental Admissions Test (DAT) developed and administered by the American Dental Association (ADA), preferably no later than June of your final year of
+All applicants must complete the Dental Admissions Test (DAT) developed and administered by the American Dental Association (ADA), preferably no later than June of your final year of College.